 A plate of spaghetti topped with chunky puttanesca sauce, olives, herbs, and grated cheese sits on a beige dish.
 A fork is twirling some pasta.
 Other bowls with sauce and toppings are visible in the background.

-Growing up in a Southern Italian household, I learned as a kid that a great red sauce is never shy.
-Puttanesca is the embodiment of classic Italian pasta recipes my family loves — it does not whisper.
-The anchovies, capers, and olives all bring something loud and unapologetic to the pot (kinda like my family), and that is exactly why this sauce has been in my rotation for as long as I can remember.
+Growing up in a Southern Italian household, I learned early that a great red sauce is never shy.
+Puttanesca is the embodiment of the classic Italian pasta recipes my family loves — it does not whisper.
+The anchovies, capers, and olives each bring something loud and unapologetic to the pot, and that’s exactly what makes this sauce worth knowing by heart.

 An open can of tomatoes on a tray, surrounded by small dishes with green olives, tomato paste, crushed red chili, olive oil, garlic and parsley.

-• Anchovies: Anchovies are non-negotiable — they dissolve completely in the hot oil and contribute a deep, savory backbone that you would never identify as fishy.
-They enhance all the flavors in the sauce, making tomatoes and olives taste more intense.
-I tested a batch without them once out of curiosity, and the sauce tasted flat and one-dimensional by comparison.
-Always use oil-packed fillets.
-I think anchovy paste often has a stale, metallic aftertaste that will come through in a quick-cooking sauce like this.
+• Anchovies: Anchovies have a place of honor in a puttanesca.
+They dissolve completely into the hot oil and contribute a deep, savory backbone that you’d never identify as fishy — they just make the tomatoes and olives taste more intensely like themselves.
+I tested a batch without them once, and the sauce tasted flat in comparison.
+Always use oil-packed fillets; anchovy paste tends to have a metallic edge that carries through in a quick-cooking sauce like this.

 • Capers: Capers add a sharp, pickled punch that cuts through the richness of the olive oil and tomatoes.
 In puttanesca sauce, they’re doing a different job than the anchovies, and both are necessary.
 I prefer capers packed in brine over salt-packed.
 Salt-packed ones are firmer and more intensely flavored, but they require thorough rinsing or they will make the entire sauce aggressively salty.
 If your capers are larger than a peppercorn, chop them roughly so they distribute more evenly through the sauce.